 [New Pillar, Uruguay Government]: Strengthen existing mechanisms at national, regional and international level for cooperation in building confidence and security in the use of ICTs.  We agree with all the [ ]

-Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs.

-Czech Republic, Government: Encourage greater cooperation at the national, international level among all stakeholders in ensuring security in the use of ICTs.
+Czech Republic, Government: Encourage greater cooperation at both national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Encourage greater cooperation at the national, regional and international levels among all stakeholders in building confidence and security in the use of ICTs, in particular through the establishing and strengthening of national and regional Computer Incident Response Teams (CIRTs) and regional and international coordination among them.

-ICANN, Civil Society: Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+ICANN, Civil Society: Encourage greater cooperation and collaboration at the national, regional and international levels among all stakeholders in building confidence and security in the use of knowledge and information technologies.

-Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.
+Use, promote and dDevelop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks,/ malicious cyber activity and the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]

-Czech Republic, Government: Promote development of international legal frameworks for cooperation, and regulation focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime cyber-attacks,/ malicious cyber activity with and the protection of basic universahuman right of to freedom of expression, access to information and privacy, ]as well as the right of access to communication/. ]
+Czech Republic, Government: Use, promote and dDevelop international [legal] frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT., [cyber-attacks,/ malicious cyber activity and universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rightsto access to information and privacy, ]as well as the right of along with the right of access to /ICT. without discrimination ]

-Japan, Government: Promote development of international legal frameworks [(legal or other)]for cooperation,and regulationfocused on the elaboration of norms and principles that promote mutually reinforcing goals of balance measures for greater security and protection in the use of ICT. [against cybercrime cyber-attacks,/ malicious cyber activity with and the protection of basic universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination.
+Japan, Government: Use, promote and dDevelop international multi-stakeholder [legal] frameworks [(legal or other)]for cooperation,and regulation, respect for privacy rights, data and consumer protection promote mutually reinforcing goals of in the use of ICT. [cyber-attacks,/ malicious cyber activity and universal s, - [in particular , the right to education , to development, to culture, to religious freedom, and the rightsto access to information and privacy, ] along with the right of /ICT without discrimination. ]

-ISOC, Civil Society: Promote ddDevelop ment of international international [legal] legal frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of balance measures for greater security and protection in the use of ICT. [against cybercrime cyber-attacks,/ malicious cyber activity with and the protection of basic universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right of along with the right of access to communication/ICT without discrimination. ]
+ISOC, Civil Society: Promote frameworks that reinforce greater safety and confidence in the use of ICTs.
+Use, promote and dD international [legal] [(legal or other)]and regulation promote mutually reinforcing goals of in the use of ICT. [cyber-attacks,/ malicious cyber activity and universal s, - [in particular , the right to education , to development, to culture, to religious freedom, and the rightsto access to information and privacy, ] along with the right of /ICT without discrimination ]

-Canada, Government: Use, promote and developinternational [legal]frameworks [(legal or other)]for cooperation, and regulation focused on the elaboration of norms and principles that promote mutually reinforcing goals of greater security and protection in the use of ICT. [against cybercrime cyber-attacks/ malicious cyber activityand the protection of universal human rights, - [in particular , the right to education , to development, to culture, to religious freedom, and the rights of to freedom of expression, access to information and privacy, ]as well as the right ofalong with the right of access to communication/ICT without discrimination.]
+Canada, Government: